 - Cut the sour straws into pieces that are 3/4 of an inch long.
 They can be even longer, if you like.

-- Melt the white chocolate melts according to the package directions.
+- Melt the white chocolate melting wafers according to the package directions.
 Let it cool for a few minutes.

 - Hold the marshmallows over the bowl of red sugar.
 Use a spoon to gently add red sugar to the top marshmallow.
 Slowly rotate the straw in your hand, so you get sugar all over the marshmallow.
 Don’t forget about that top, but be careful you don’t knock out the sour straw.
 Rotate the straw one more time, so the excess sugar falls back into the bowl.